 These poorly positioned impacted teeth can cause many problems.
 When they are partially erupted, the opening around the teeth allows bacteria to grow and will eventually cause an infection.
 The result: swelling, stiffness, pain, and illness.
 The pressure from the erupting wisdom teeth may move other teeth and disrupt the orthodontic or natural alignment of teeth.
 The most serious problem occurs when tumors or cysts form around the impacted wisdom teeth, resulting in the destruction of the jawbone and healthy teeth.
 Removal of the offending impacted teeth usually resolves these problems.
 Early removal is recommended to avoid such future problems and to decrease the surgical risk involved with the procedure.

-With an oral examination and x-rays of the mouth, Dr. Clark, Dr. Max or Dr. Ford can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+With an oral examination and x-rays of the mouth, Dr. Clark, Dr. Max, Dr. Ford or Dr. Menegotto can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.